The Emergency Center (ER) at Memorial Hermann The Woodlands Hospital stands ready to handle any health crisis - from minor to critical 24/7.

 Our Emergency Center treats both children and adults, is equipped to handle trauma and emergency care, and is staffed with a multi-disciplinary team including board-certified physicians.
 We have a helipad for air ambulances such as Life Flight® - and in early 2017 will add an additional helipad on the roof of our East Tower.

-Additionally, Memorial Hermann The Woodlands is part of the largest non-profit network of hospitals in the greater Houston area, and this includes the Level I trauma centers Memorial Hermann-Texas Medical Center and Children's Memorial Hermann.Learn more about our 24-hour ER across from Wal-Mart on Woodlands Parkway near FM 2978.
+Additionally, Memorial Hermann The Woodlands is part of the largest non-profit network of hospitals in the greater Houston area, and this includes the Level I trauma centers Memorial Hermann-Texas Medical Center and Children's Memorial Hermann.Learn more about our 24-hour ER located on Woodlands Parkway between FM 2978 and Terramont Dr.

 Our ER in The Woodlands offers: